savon-noir/malfeeds/README.rst

 MalFeeds Objects
 ----------------

 MalFeeds includes different objects, provided with an API which enable the developper to correlate the collected information, store it or export it.
+We could think of Malfeeds objects as dressed-up data entries extracted by the appropriate malfeed engine.

 Currently, MalFeeds is provided with the following object types: